josiaslg/Firebird2.5.9-ClearLinux/README.md

 # Firebird2.5.9-ClearLinux
 This repository contains compiled binarys to Clear Linux (latest gcc, with clearlinux cflags optimizations).
 The default install dir is on /usr/local/firebird.
-So, attached is a tar from this compilation.
+So, attached is 3 zips from this compilation.
 To execute Super Classic Server, do: /usr/local/firebird/bin/fbguard -daemon -forever -pidfile /var/run/fb.pid For Classic, depends on xinited and socket systemd unit file is not working.